 Teradata Partitioning – Row vs. Column

-Row partitioning is the horizontal partitioning of tables, allowing the optimizer to limit data access to a cluster of table rows.
-Column partitioning is the vertical partitioning of tables, allowing the optimizer to restrict data access to a subset of table columns.
+Row partitioning horizontally partitions tables, allowing the optimizer to limit data access to a cluster of rows.
+On the other hand, column partitioning vertically partitions tables, enabling the optimizer to restrict data access to a subset of columns.

-The rows of row partitioned tables are stored in physical partitions, which are clusters of rows.
-A cluster could, for example, holds all rows of a particular date.
+The rows of partitioned tables are stored in physical clusters, which are groups of rows.
+For instance, a cluster may contain all the rows from a specific date.

-If such a cluster is used in the where condition of a query, the Teradata optimizer creates an execution plan, which limits access to the partitions containing only table rows with the date being searched for and a full table scan (FTS) is avoided.
+If a cluster is utilized in a query condition, the Teradata optimizer will generate an execution plan that restricts access solely to the partitions with the relevant date.
+This eliminates the need for a full table scan (FTS).

-The main benefit of column partitioned tables is the selection of only a subset of columns, therefore reducing disk IO.
+Column partitioned tables offer the advantage of selecting a subset of columns, thereby decreasing disk IO.

 CREATE SET TABLE THE_TABLE (COL_A INTEGER, COL_B INTEGER, COL_C INTEGER, COL_D INTEGER, COL_E INTEGER, COL_F INTEGER);